zephos-io/oapi-codegen/README.md

   will override any default value.
 This extended property isn't supported in all parts of OpenAPI, so please refer to the spec as to where it's allowed.
 Swagger validation tools will flag incorrect usage of this property.
-- `x-go-name`: specifies Go field name.
+- `x-alt-field-name`: specifies Go field name.
 It allows you to specify the field name for a schema, and will override any default value.
 This extended property isn't supported in all parts of OpenAPI, so please refer to the spec as to where it's allowed.
 Swagger validation tools will flag incorrect usage of this property.